teleivo/dot/README.md

 ## Neovim Plugin

-The `nvim/` directory contains a Neovim plugin providing `:Dot inspect` for visualizing the CST in a split window with live updates and cursor tracking.
+The `nvim/` directory contains a Neovim plugin with commands:

+* `:Dot inspect` - visualize the CST in a split window with live updates and cursor tracking
+* `:Dot watch` - start `dotx watch` and open the browser for live SVG preview

 ### Installation (lazy.nvim)